 In this work I explored an alternative architecture designed to address these limitations, combining a continuously operating graph with multiple interlocking learning mechanisms to produce a cohesive whole.
 The CNG maintains internal state continuously, supports in-life learning without interrupting operation, and is theoretically capable of developing short-term memory.
 The system successfully learned all five Boolean operations and displayed early signs of memory-like behavior during prototyping.

-While the architecture remains limited in scope and requires further research, initial results support the viability of a stateful, continuously learning system.
+While the architecture remains limited in scope and requires further research, initial results support the viability of a stateful, continuously operating system.
 Rather than recomputing from scratch on every input, the CNG carries its internal state forward in time.
-This shift — from stateless transformers to a stateful, time-aware architecture — may represent a meaningful step toward more adaptable machine learning systems.
-The central open question is not the architecture's viability, but its ability to scale.

 Published 2026-03-20